Error handling for remote module rendering in Module Federation.

-This solution requires @module-federation/runtime version 0.8.10 or above
+This solution requires upgrading the @module-federation/runtime version to 0.8.10 or higher.

 Background

-Remote module loading can fail due to various factors such as network resource loading failures or internal business logic rendering errors.
+Remote module loading process may fail due to network resource loading failure or business logic rendering failure.

-While Module Federation Runtime provides detailed error logging and runtime hooks to help users identify the cause of loading failures, we often need to implement error fallback mechanisms to handle these uncontrollable factors.
-This ensures the stability of the entire site and prevents a single remote module failure from causing the entire site to crash.
+Though Module Federation Runtime provides detailed error log information and runtime hook to help users locate the cause of loading failure, we need to add error fallback mechanism to ensure the stability of the entire site, preventing the entire site from crashing due to the failure of a remote module rendering.

-To build a robust remote module rendering mechanism, we can address potential issues at three levels:
+To build a robust remote module loading mechanism, we can handle possible problems from the following three levels:

-The following solutions can be referenced in the router-demo example.
+The following solutions can refer to the examples in router-demo.

 • Automatically retry failed resource requests